-Alice Speri writes about justice, immigration, and civil rights.
+Alice Speri writes about U.S. foreign policy, abuses by military and security forces, and the repression of dissent.
 She has reported from Palestine, Haiti, El Salvador, Colombia, and across the United States.
 She is originally from Italy and lives in the Bronx.

 Biden Moves Ahead on Trump Plan to Build Israel Embassy on Stolen Palestinian Land

 Objections from the land’s rightful owners — including U.S. citizens — are going unacknowledged by the administration.

 “We’re Coming for You”: Italy’s Neofascists Target Journalists as They Assume Power

 Italy’s new prime minister, Giorgia Meloni, has inspired a surge of far-right threats and attacks against journalists and critics.